MetalBoy2050/Snake/README.md

 # Snake
-A simple snake game made with pute JS
+A simple snake game made with pure JS